-Because Fingolimod affects the immune system, you are more likely to get infections.
+Because fingolimod affects the immune system, those treated with it are more likely to get infections.
 If you think you have any of the following, during and up to 2 months after stopping treatment, seek urgent medical attention: a headache accompanied by a stiff neck, sensitivity to light, fever, flu-like symptoms, nausea, rash, shingles and/or confusion or seizures (fits) (these may be symptoms of meningitis and/or encephalitis, either caused by fungal or viral infection).

-Fingolimod can cause a serious viral infection called progressive multifocal leukoencephalopathy (PML).
+Fingolimod can cause a serious viral infection called progressive multifocal leuko-encephalopathy (PML).
 The symptoms of PML may be similar to an MS relapse and can include changes in mental ability or behaviour, unsteadiness, limb or facial weakness and visual changes.
-Contact your doctor as soon as possible if you think your MS is getting worse or if you notice any new neurological symptoms during Fingolimod treatment and for 2 months after the last dose.
+Contact your doctor as soon as possible if you think your MS is getting worse or if you notice any new neurological symptoms during fingolimod treatment and for 2 months after the last dose.